 Shower: If you prefer to shower and you use a wheelchair, you may need to transfer onto a shower seat, or use a commode to be able to shower.
 Either way, you will probably need to do alterations to make the shower open plan and wheelchair friendly.
 If you do require an open plan bathroom, we recommended you consult a reputable builder and architect or universal access consultant who can help you design and build a bathroom that is safe and meets your particular needs.

-If you need advice or are unsure about what design would best suite you, we recommended you consult a architect or universal access consultant like Studio HB, who can help you design your house to suite you and meet your particular needs.
+If you need advice or are unsure about what design would best suite you, we recommended you consult a Universal Access Consultant like Colette Fransolet - Inclusive Design, who can help you adapt your home to suite your particular needs.